learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 end
 ```

-This is an instance method, so we can use `self` to represent the `Artist`
+Because `#songs` is an instance method, we can use `self` to represent the
-instance this method is called on.
+`Artist` instance this method is called on.

-Now that we can get the necessary information by selecting from `Song.all`,
+Now that we can get the necessary information by selecting from `Song.all`, we
-we no longer need the `@songs` instance variable in our `Artist` class.
+no longer need the `@songs` instance variable in our `Artist` class.
+Let's get
-We can get rid of that and update `#add_song` accordingly:
+rid of that so, with the change to `#add_song`, our code now looks like this:

 ```ruby
 class Artist